 They also recorded MILK OF THE MOON (Red House 2002), by two-time Grammy nominee, Greg Brown.
 This critically acclaimed CD was co-produced by Greg, Karen & Pete during a nine day session at their home studio.

-The third Savoca recording in 2002 appeared on a GOING DRIFTLESS, Women's Tribute to Greg Brown (Red House).
-The lineup includes Mary Chapin Carpenter, Shawn Colvin, Lucinda Williams, Ani DiFranco, Cheryl Wheeler, Joan Baez, Lucy Kaplansky, Stacey Earle, Victoria Williams, Eliza Gilkyson, Gillian Welch (and more) each singing one of their favorite GB tunes.
-Karen sang Two Little Feet.
-Proceeds are benefitting breast cancer research.
+The 2002 compilation GOING DRIFTLESS, Women's Tribute to Greg Brown (Red House) included Karen's version of "Two Little Feet." (also w/ Mary Chapin Carpenter, Shawn Colvin, Lucinda Williams, Ani DiFranco, Cheryl Wheeler, Joan Baez, Lucy Kaplansky, Stacey Earle, Eliza Gilkyson, Gillian Welch)

-Karen and Pete have scored several feature-length films for writer/director James Savoca, Including Sleepwalk, and The Crooked Corner.
+Karen and Pete have scored several films for writer/director James Savoca, Including Sleepwalk, and The Crooked Corner.